sco1/pyflysight/docs/user_guide/data_format.md

 The track file CSV contains 2 header lines, one with column name and one with data units, followed by one or more rows of track data.

-## Flysight V2
+## FlySight V2
 ### File Structure
-The Flysight V2 hardware revision outputs a collection of files containing flight log information.
+The FlySight V2 hardware revision outputs a collection of files containing flight log information.
 Flight logs are grouped into directories by GPS date, then GPS time, based on the initial GPS time.

 ```
 .